peteragility/alfresco-eks/README.md

 7. Create a key-pair and launch the instance:![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/bastion7.png)
 8. Check if the instance start successfully:![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/bastion8.png)
 9. Click actions -> networking -> change security groups, add the EKS cluster's security group.
-10. Click the instance and click connect, follow the instruction to SSH to the Bastion host.
+10. Click the instance and click connect, follow the instruction to SSH to the Jump host.
 11. If fail to connect pls check the subnet’s route table if there is a route to internet gateway, also check if the instance has a public DNS name and IP.
 12. SSH to the instance, install the PostgesSQL client by
 ```bash